 \section{Introduction}

 A \emph{workflow} is a description and automation of a process, in which data is processed by different logical data processing activities according to a set of rules.
 A \emph{scientific workflow} is an ensemble of scientific experiments, described in terms of scientific activities with data dependencies between them~\cite{DBLP:journals/fgcs/DeelmanGST09}.
 Scientific workflows allow scientists to model and express the entirety of data processing steps and their dependencies.
-Fig.~\ref{figure1} shows an example of scientific workflows depicted as a flow chart, where each task is associated with a command.
+Fig.~\ref{scientific_workflow} shows an example of a scientific workflow depicted as a flow chart, where each task is associated with a command.

-Modern scientific experiments generate and consume a vast amount of data, making scientific workflows increasingly data-intensive.
-To process this massive data in a reasonable time, scientists need to use parallel processing methods in the cloud or on an HPC cluster~\cite{DBLP:journals/grid/0003PVM15}, which can provide the necessary computing power for heavy tasks.
-However, executing scientific workflows on HPC clusters is usually complex and time-consuming due to the large data involved~\cite{DBLP:conf/services/ZengHA11}.
-This paper aims to employ process mining techniques to improve the understanding of the workflow execution process and identify optimization opportunities.
+Scientific workflows, characterized by their massive data processing needs, are often automated and necessitate parallel processing on platforms such as cloud or HPC clusters~\cite{DBLP:journals/fgcs/DeelmanGST09,DBLP:conf/services/ZengHA11}.
+In this context, process mining emerges as an invaluable tool for workflow comprehension and detection of possible optimizations.

 Over the past decades, there has been a growing interest in the field of process mining~\cite{DBLP:books/sp/22/PMH2022}.
 Process mining aims to extract information about processes from event logs, i.e., execution histories.
-This paper applies process mining to existing scientific workflows with the following goals: \begin{itemize} \item \emph{Documentation of scientific workflows}: reporting which commands are executed and in which order.
-We pursue this goal by using process discovery techniques, one of the main branches of process mining~\cite{DBLP:books/sp/22/PMH2022}: Process discovery techniques assume that every record in the event log contains at least: (i) a reference to the executed activity, (ii) a reference to the identifier that associates an event to a particular execution of the process, and (iii) the timestamp at which the event has occurred. \item \emph{Detection of bottlenecks affecting the execution of scientific workflows}.
-We enrich the process model discovered in the previous step with performance results obtained . \end{itemize}
+This paper applies process mining to existing scientific workflows with the following goals:

+\begin{itemize} \item \emph{Documentation of scientific workflows}: reporting which commands are executed and in which order.
+We pursue this goal by using process discovery techniques, one of the main branches of process mining~\cite{DBLP:books/sp/22/PMH2022}.
+Process discovery techniques assume that every record in the event log contains at least: (i) a reference to the executed activity, (ii) a reference to the identifier that associates an event with a particular execution of the process, and (iii) the timestamp at which the event occurred. \item \emph{Detection of bottlenecks affecting the execution of scientific workflows}: We enrich the process model discovered in the previous step with the obtained performance results. \end{itemize}